 28. Approval of financial statements

-The Financial Statements and the accompanying notes were approved by the Board of Directors and the Legal Representative, in accordance with Minutes No. 041 of February 23^{rd} , 2022, to be presented at the General Shareholders' Meeting for approval, which may approve or modify them.
+The Financial Statements and the accompanying notes were approved by the Board of Directors and the Legal Representative on February 27, 2025, to be presented at the General Shareholders' Meeting for approval, which may approve or modify them.